-(Full disclosure - we recently started sponsoring this podcast!
-Listen to episode 42 and onward to hear a great, heartfelt and first-hand plug for Boondockers Welcome!)
+(Full disclosure - we have sponsored this podcast in the past!
+Listen to episode 42 and onward to hear a great, heartfelt, and first-hand plug for Boondockers Welcome!)

 I just love Jason and Abby's lighthearted and easy-to-listen-to rapport with each other.
 Their show never feels scripted, but I also never feel like I'm waiting for them to stop bantering and get to the good stuff.
 They both have a theatre background, and their ease with ad-libbing in front of an audience definitely shines through.

 Stephanie and Jeremy have the same easy rapport with each other that I so enjoy in the RV Miles podcast.
-They're always on topic but never feel stiff, and since they've got almost 200 episodes under their belt, they've covered an incredibly wide range of topics.
+They're always on-topic but never feel stiff, and since they've got over 200 episodes under their belt, they've covered an incredibly wide range of topics.

 Janine's back catalog of podcasts will keep you busy for a long while.
 Great episodes range from interviews with industry experts like one with Mark Polk of RV Education 101 on weight distributing hitches, to an episode on tips on buying a used RV, to one on obstacles specific to girl campers.
 And of course, don't miss the episode where she interviewed Boondockers Welcome's co-founder Marianne Edwards!
-Janine is a great interviewer and easy to listen to, I definitely recommend her podcast whether you're a girl, woman, man or otherwise!
+Janine is a great interviewer and easy to listen to, I definitely recommend her podcast whether you're a girl, woman, man, or otherwise!

-Mike and Jennifer travel in a Class B Roadtrek (and their website is appropriately called "Roadtreking", with no direct affiliation but the blessings of Roadtrek, the company), and devote a good amount of attention to boondocking and finding places to camp away from the crowds, especially spots you can go in a smaller rig.
+Mike and Jennifer travel in a Class C motorhome and devote a good amount of attention to boondocking and finding places to camp away from the crowds, especially spots you can go to in a smaller rig.
 One of their regular guests, "Campskunk", fulltimes in his Roadtrek and often spends a month at a time off the grid in the National Forest.
 They often talk about alternatives to campgrounds, and have mentioned Boondockers Welcome a few times - we're always happy for the shout-out!

 The podcast has a more radio-show feel to it, with pre-recorded intros to their regular segments, and "roving reporters" who contribute while on their own travels.
 They regularly play voicemails or read emails from listeners and answer their questions, and every episode features an interview with someone of real interest to RVers.

-Just recently they interviewed the solo RVer who was rescued after being stranded in the national forest for 5 days after making a wrong turn.
+A particular interesting interview of theirs was with the solo RVer who was rescued after being stranded in the national forest for 5 days after making a wrong turn.
 Past interviews have included a chat with Kimberly Travaglino, the founder of Fulltime Families and author of the book How to Hit the Road, Making Your Family's Full-time RV Dreams a Reality, and a sit-down with Amy Burkert of gopetfriendly.com, an amazing resource to help you find pet-friendly campgrounds and veterinarians while on the road.
 And we of course can't forget to recommend the episode where he interviewed our very own Marianne from Boondockers Welcome!

 The podcast itself is super easy to listen to.
 Heath is young and hip and speaks eloquently and succinctly, and interviews guests using questions that really get into the meat of the most pertinent information that guest has to offer.
 Alyssa doesn't appear in every episode, but often guest-stars when they want to discuss some of their own experiences or challenges.